SFML-haskell/SFML/README.md

 ### Installation

 Install SFML and CSFML on your system.
+You have to install them off the git repositories; the 2.0 RC snapshot won't work.

 Make sure your compiler can find SFML's and CSFML's headers.